kmcelwee/fsi-web-scraping-seminar/seminar-1/apis.md

 ## Wrappers

-We will be working with `tweepy` a library that helps us to work with the API in python.
+We just finished working with `tweepy`, a library that helps us to work with the Twitter API in python.
 This is an example of a **wrapper**.
-APIs are built to work with any language— all you need is an internet connection.
-But as we'll see, it can be clumsy to work directly with the API, so programmers called API wrappers like `tweepy ` to make their code cleaner and easier to use.
+APIs are built to work with any language;
+all you need is an internet connection.
+But as we'll see, it can be clumsy to work directly with the API, so programmers built API wrappers like `tweepy ` to make their code cleaner and easier to use.

 If you're ever looking to work with an API, let's take Reddit as an example,